You may have heard of the very romantic and bright new aesthetic cottagecore that has spread around the internet in the last couple of months.

 Industrial items should be replaced by vintage wooden pieces that can be bought at thrift stores or garage sales.

-Oil paintings encased by ornate golden frames really provide the room with a vintage flare.
+Oil paintings encased by ornate golden frames really provide the room with a vintage flair.
 The paintings can also be replaced by mirrors.

 If you are really into witchcraft, add some moon phase decorations, wall hangings, gemstones, crystals, and incense burners.